 Fetoscopic Endoluminal Tracheal Occlusion (FETO)

-Fetoscopic endoluminal tracheal occlusion (FETO) is a fetal surgery procedure that may improve outcomes in babies with moderate to severe cases of congenital diaphragmatic hernia (CDH).
+Fetoscopic endoluminal tracheal occlusion (FETO) is a fetal surgery procedure that may improve outcomes in babies with severe cases of congenital diaphragmatic hernia (CDH).

 CDH is a birth defect characterized by the development, very early in gestation, of a hole in the diaphragm, the breathing muscle that separates the chest from the abdomen.
 As a result, the intestines and other organs in the abdomen can move into the chest and press on the developing lungs.
 This prevents the lungs from growing and developing normally.

-As part of a clinical research study approved by the U.S. Food and Drug Administration (FDA), Children’s Hospital of Philadelphia (CHOP) is offering FETO as a treatment option to select fetuses with moderate to severe CDH.
+Children’s Hospital of Philadelphia (CHOP) offers FETO as a treatment option to select fetuses with severe CDH.

-Before determining the best course of treatment for your baby, you will undergo a standard prenatal evaluation at CHOP to find out if you are a candidate for fetal surgery as part of this research study.
+Before determining the best course of treatment for your baby, you will undergo a standard prenatal evaluation at CHOP to find out if you are a candidate for fetal surgery.
 Your evaluation will include:

 - Medical history and physical exam